AkashKrDutta/mydotfiles/README.md

 # Install apps and their dotfile configs without sudo

-The only file changed is ~/.bashrc (and config files that a user can edit without sudo).
-Apps installation occur in custom directories using source code.
+All files are kept in a custom directory except changes made to ~/.bashrc and ~/.local/share/fonts etc (config files which can be changed withou sudo).
 Useful when moving to new enviroment.

 ## Pre Installations
 Change configs present in `config.sh` according to your needs.